vishu3053/Fanta_With_GSAP_and_Scroll_Trigger/README.md

 ### Contributing

 Contributions are welcome!
 If you have any ideas, enhancements, or bug fixes, please open an issue or submit a pull request.

+### LICENSE

+This project is licensed under the [MIT License] License - see the LICENSE file for details.